INTP Compatibility: Romantic Relationships, Love, and Dating

 Does an INTP Fall in Love Easily?

 INTPs are naturally cautious and even somewhat suspicious of others.
 Because they tend to feel out of place, they carefully protect their emotions.
-Falling in love for an INTP is much more of a gradual transition from friendship than being pierced by Cupid’s arrow.
+Falling in love with an INTP is much more of a gradual transition from friendship than being pierced by Cupid’s arrow.

 How to Make an INTP Fall in Love